EndPointCorp/end-point-blog/2020/12/05/drive_destruction.html.md

 So how to be sure?

-Ideally, I would recommend using a combination of these methods for security, but here's the ones
+Ideally, I would recommend using a combination of these methods for security, but here's the main methods that are used at present.

-###
-Run Shred and Hope for the Best.
+### Run Shred and Hope for the Best.

 This is an option, to be sure.
 Writing to every block of the disk will generally wipe the data securely enough- however if there are sectors that have been marked bad by the drive firmware, these won't be accessible.